 I guess the last scenario is what you’re searching for, right?

-In this tutorial, I’m going to show you how to smooth lines using the Direction Selection Tool and Smooth Tool with a practical example.
+In this tutorial, I’m going to show you how to smooth curves using the Direction Selection Tool and Smooth Tool with a practical example.

 I used the pen tool to trace this image.
 The green line is the pen tool path.